“Endless riding from one plain to the next, across the Steppe, by the lakes…. Magical. What more is there in life?”

 Ganbold's son Suma grew up in this valley and has been guiding riders through it for years — he knows every trail, every animal, every shift in the weather.
 When I floated the idea of bringing small groups out here, both of them lit up.
 This trip exists because they wanted it to.

 You won't be staying near the family — you'll be living with them.
 Same meals, same gers, same daily rhythm.
-Every booking goes directly to them.
+Every booking supports the local hosts directly.
 That part matters to me.

 — Robert, Founder